IndigoUnited/spoonjs/motivation.md

 Not being happy with this, and taking advantage of our experience, we set out to build a framework that would solve these issues, and a few more that were bugging us.
 The main drive of the framework is to help developers build solid applications faster, without that bitter-sweet feeling the development simplicity will eventually turn into a nightmare of unmaintainable code due to undocumented framework compromises or even bad options by the developer.

-So, without getting too into the details, what defines Spoon.js?
-It's HMVC framework, the "H" stands for hierarchical.
-Unlike other frameworks, that organise the files depending of the extension, Spoon.js structures the project semantically.
-What this means is that the project is composed of modules, and this modularity can also be found in the way the project folders are organised.
-This hierarchy also means that each module has very specific responsibilities, and delegates responsibilities to its parent, but more on this later.
+So, without getting too deep in the details, what makes Spoon.js a 3rd option?

+It's an HMVC framework, the "H" stands for hierarchical.
+Unlike other frameworks, that organise the files depending on the file extension, Spoon.js structures the project semantically, in terms of what feature the module accomplishes in the application.
+What this means is that the project is composed of modules, and the modularity can be seen both in the implementation, and project organisation.

+## Concepts / Drive

+- Semantical folder AND application structure (possibly use screenshots), inter-module communication
+- State management and routing
+- Efficient declarative DOM event management with sandboxing
+- Development and testing iterations should be blazing fast
+- Model is undefined, for additional flexibility
+- Easy build for deployment
+- Ease of bootstrapping

+## Features

+## Feature Roadmap